-As far as we have gone with this, it is dealt to connect Iqaluit which has the biggest bandwidth use in the entire territory, so logically it makes sense to link up Iqaluit first so that is still the plan.
+As far as we have gone with this, it is still to connect Iqaluit, which has the biggest bandwidth use in the entire territory, so logically it makes sense to link up Iqaluit first, so that is still the plan.

-If there is any changes to that, of course we will come back to the House and get the members of the legislative assembly involved in this going forward.
+If there are any changes to that, of course we will come back to the House and get MLAs involved in this going forward.
 Thank you, Mr. Chairman.
+Chairman: Thank you.
+Mr. Savikataaq.